 Beyond the documentation requirements, don’t forget all the cables for your electronic devices.
 You are unlikely to need a towel for travel in London and the UK unless you are staying in particularly budget accommodation like backpacker hostels or some of the more budget hotel options that charge for add-ons like towels.

 We would recommend you bring a travel umbrella or a travel poncho – these can be very useful in London and the UK as rain can happen at pretty much any time!
-You can also buy these at many shops in London.
+You can also buy these at many shops in London although the quality might not stand the test of time.

 For London, we can also recommend the Streetwise Map, which is handy for helping you get around.
 We also recommend a physical guidebook, either the latest Rick Steves London guide, or the Lonely Planet London guide.